Skip to Main content

 • Implement prescribing limits (for both supply and dosage) on opioid medications as recommended by the Centers for Disease Control and Prevention and our state partners.

-• Use analytics to detect any inappropriate prescribing or usage patterns.
+• Use analytics to detect inappropriate prescribing or usage patterns.

 • Identify members receiving opioids from multiple prescribers and refer them to treatment as needed.